 Adjust the time, depending on your natural hair color and the result you are expecting.
 For instance, if you have dark hair, you may have to leave the solution on for at least 30 minutes or more to lighten it.

 If you want to bleach your entire head, mix equal parts of hydrogen peroxide and water in a spray bottle.
-Spray it on your hair and secure it with a shower cap.
+Spray it on your hair and cover the neck and back with a towel.
 Leave it on for 30-40 minutes to get bleached hair.

 5. Wash Your Hair Thoroughly